-- Spyware monitors how you use your computer and tells a third party what websites you go to, who you communicate with, what online purchases you make and other online habits you have.
+- Spyware (spy software) — monitors how you use your computer, and tells a third party what websites you visit, who you communicate with, what online purchases you make, and other online habits you have.

-- Keylogger records everything that is done on your keyboard, including the entering of usernames and passwords, credit card information, and banking information.
+- Keystroke logging tool — records everything that is done on your keyboard, including the entering of usernames and passwords, credit card information, and banking information.

-- Rootkit hides the presence of malware or allows someone else to take over your computer entirely.
+- Stealth malware — this collection of software can hide the presence of malware or allow someone else to take over your computer entirely.

-- Trojans trick you into letting something unwanted invade your computer, such as a virus or rootkit.
+- Trojan or trojan horse virus — tricks you into letting something unwanted invade your computer, such as a virus.

 Find out about the different types of malware and ways to avoid them.